on-site/rspec-preconditions/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rspec-preconditions.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/on-site/rspec-preconditions.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).